What goes into creating a new line of cooling and heating products? We spoke to Brian Steckroth, Oxbox Portfolio Leader, to get his insights.

 Q: What’s the timeline on availability?

 A: We’re launching this spring with a great lineup of air conditioners, heat pumps, air handlers, furnaces, packaged units, and indoor air coils.
-Over the course of 2019, we’ll be adding new units to those lines, as well as new products such as 16 SEER air conditioners and heat pumps, wall mounted air handlers, and ceiling mount (fur-down) air handlers.
+Over the course of 2019 and 2020, we’ll be adding new units to those lines.